 - On-Campus: For students living in residence halls, the housing budget is the actual room expense that the campus charges students. - Off-Campus: The Department's student budget parameters define the housing budget for students living off campus as 50 percent of the average rent and utility costs for a two-bedroom apartment.
-The FY 2020-21 student budget guideline for housing was \$798.
-According to the third quarter 2019 Apartment and Rental Properties: Vacancy and Rent Surveys, rents in the Denver metro area increased in the first two quarters before falling in the second half of the year.
-The average rent for a two-bedroom, one-bathroom apartment was \$1,409 in the metro area.1
+The FY 2021-22 student budget guideline for housing was \$812.
+According to the second quarter 2020 Apartment and Rental Properties: Vacancy and Rent Surveys, the average rent for a two-bedroom, one-bathroom apartment in the Denver metro area was \$1,413.1

 Regionally, outside of metro Denver and Boulder, housing costs remain lower, but continue to grow at varying rates.
-Utility costs decreased per the Consumer Price Index (CPI) due to lower prices for electricity and gasoline.
+Utility costs increased slightly per the Consumer Price Index (CPI).
 The Department's suggested cost was calculated using the household energy index of the Bureau of Labor Statistics, which includes electricity and utility (piped) gas service.

-Staff recommends setting the monthly budget at \$812.
-This amount covers half of the rent for a two-bedroom, one-bathroom apartment (\$705), and decreases the amount for utilities from \$97 to \$90 based on a 7.1% decline in the household energy index.2 Additionally, staff applied a 2.4 percent inflation rate, the BLS reported inflation rate on rent, to housing costs as a way to anticipate changes between September of 2020 and the date when the parameters will take effect in the fall of 2021.
+Staff recommends setting the monthly budget at \$846.
+This amount covers half of the rent for a two-bedroom, one-bathroom apartment (\$707), and increases the amount for utilities from \$90 to \$96 based on a 6.5% increase in the household energy index.2 In FY 2022-23, staff also recommends adding a monthly budget for internet of \$35.
+This amount is equal to roughly half of the average monthly internet cost in Colorado per the Broadband Office of the Governor's Office of Information Technology.3

+Additionally, staff applied a 1.0 percent inflation rate, the BLS reported inflation rate on rent, to housing costs as a way to anticipate changes between the fall of 2021 and the fall of 2022, when the parameters will take effect.
 As housing costs are the largest share of the budget, staff seeks to ensure that there is room for fluctuation in prices built into the budgets.
-Department staff used the Bureau of Labor Statistics Denver-Aurora-Lakewood CPI Report for July 2020 and the Third Quarter of 2019 Vacancy and Rent Surveys produced by the Colorado Department of Local Affairs to determine that the average market rate for a two-bedroom apartment in the Denver metropolitan area.
+Staff used the Bureau of Labor Statistics Denver-Aurora-Lakewood CPI Report for July 2021 and the Second Quarter of 2020 Vacancy and Rent Surveys produced by the Colorado Department of Local Affairs to determine that the average market rate for a two-bedroom apartment in the Denver metropolitan area.

-• With Parents: For students living with parents, the FY 2020-21 housing budget guideline was \$238.
-Staff recommends increasing the housing budget for students living at home by inflation (3.1 percent), which would increase the total to \$245.
+• With Parents: For students living with parents, the FY 2021-22 housing budget guideline was \$245.
+Staff recommends adding a monthly internet budget of \$35 increasing the housing budget for students living at home by inflation (3.5 percent), which would increase the total to \$290.